openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-environment-setup.rst

       Build` constitute the :ref:`BitBake configuration
       <bitbake-user-manual/bitbake-user-manual-intro:Configuration Files>`.

-   :term:`Generic Configuration`
+   :term:`Configuration Template`
-      A Generic Configuration is a file in JSON format containing a template to create a :term:`Setup`.
+      A Configuration Template is a file in JSON format containing a template to create a :term:`Setup`.
 These files are used during the :ref:`ref-bbsetup-command-init` command as a starting point to configure the :term:`Setup`.
 When the command runs, the user may be prompted with choices to further specify the